gulachek/espkg-config/README.md

 differently than the canonical pkg-config implementation.
 Again, this is not anticipated to be disruptive for normal usage of pkg-config.

+### Shell Expansion

+`pkg-config` is typically used in a `Makefile` which will capture the output of the program in a variable like `FOO_CFLAGS := $(shell pkg-config --cflags foo)` and then pass this variable to a shell program to expand and split the words for a compiler invocation like `$(CC) $(CFLAGS) $(FOO_CFLAGS) ...`.

+This package does not implement a POSIX-compatible shell or assume the user has one installed (Windows😥).
+This means that if a loaded `.pc` file has shell-specific features like expanding `~` or variable expansions, then those will not work.
+The author does not anticipate this to be disruptive.
+It would be a rather large undertaking to implement the components of a shell necessary to evaluate this type of input, but it _could_ be done, so if this is very important for a compelling use case, then an issue should be documented.

 ### `pkg-config` Features

 This implementation makes no attempt to remove -I flags that might include